Eshanpokhrel/market-basket-analysis/README.md

 # Market Basket Analysis with FP-Growth Algorithm
 ## Overview
-This project implements Market Basket Analysis using the FP-Growth algorithm.
-The goal is to discover patterns and associations among items in a dataset of transactions, helping businesses make informed decisions.
+This project utilizes the FP-Growth algorithm for Market Basket Analysis, aiming to identify patterns and associations among items within a transaction dataset.
+This insight can aid businesses in making data-driven decisions.

 ## Tech Stack
 - **MERN Stack:**